 Suspended Somerset DA Thomas files lawsuit against county for pay

 Sep.
-7—SOMERSET, Pa. — Suspended Somerset County District Attorney Jeffrey Thomas is suing the county for suspending his salary and benefits.
+8—SOMERSET, Pa. — Suspended Somerset County District Attorney Jeffrey Thomas is suing the county for suspending his salary and benefits.

 In a suit filed Tuesday, a Pittsburgh law firm alleges the state Constitution protects elected district attorneys from having their pay "diminished" while in office.